BLACK.2

 Manual Exposure was born from a desire to challenge both the meaning and representation of an ‘ideal photograph’.
 Using instructional images from analogue photography manuals, which give examples of ideal lighting, exposure and subject, I manually manipulated the images during the process of exposure.
 Using haptic movements in tandem with the lens to create organic abstractions.
 I deliberately interrupted the photographic process which is intended to duplicate and represent, instead re-interpreting both the meaning and visual language of these suggested ‘ideal’ images.
 The resultant works reflect on the temporal nature of photography and its ability to capture more than just what is in front of the lens.

-Vincent Ward | Horses of loom | Video loop, 1 min
+Vincent Ward | Bird in a room & Horses in loom | Video

 Horses in Loom